mmiddaugh/lighthouse-facilities/README.md

   [CSV document](facilities/src/main/resources/websites.csv)
   of facility website URLS, maintained in this repository.
   This data is aggregated during facilities collection to augment the _live_ sources.
-* `Corporate Data Warehouse` undergoes a nightly ETL process to transfer various data resources to the _SQL52_ server, where it is consumed during facilities collection.
+* `Corporate Data Warehouse (CDW)` undergoes a nightly ETL process to transfer various data resources to the _SQL52_ server, where it is consumed during facilities collection.
 Namely:
     - Mental Health, Clinical Services, and Stop Codes from the _A01_ server, sourced from the VHA Support Center (VSSC) and Office of Mental Health.
-      -  Mental Health data is pulled nightly from the A01 server, OMHSP_PERC_Share database, DOEx schema, and FieldDataEntry_MHPhone table.
-      -  Clinical Services data is pulled nightly from the A01 server, VSSC_Out database, DOEx, schema, and DST_ClinicalServices table.
     - National Cemeteries and Benefit Centers from the _NCA VBA SQL40 GIS_ server, sourced from Business Intelligence Service Line (BISL).
-      -  National Cemeteries are pulled nightly from the SQL40 server, BISL_GIS_SpatialData database, DOEx schema, and v_FacilityLocator_NCA table.
-      -  Benefit Centers are pulled nightly from the SQL40 server, BISL_GIS_SpatialData database, DOEx schema, and v_FacilityLocator_VBA table.
     - Health facilities and Veteran centers from the _A06_ server, sourced from Veteran Affairs Site Tracking (VAST).
-      - These facilities are pulled daily from the A06 server, CDWWork database, Dim schema, and VAST table which is populated from the VSSC SQL Server daily.
 * `Geographer Support Services Center (GSSC) Drive Band` documents are periodically uploaded to the `facilities` application through management APIs.
 These are updated on a monthly basis.